 Anonymising: To ensure an anonymous review, the name of the author and all potentially identifying information should be deleted (references to oneself in notes, acknowledgments, etc. If the piece is published, deleted passages can be added back.).
 The manuscript should have a cover page containing the author’s personal details.
 This cover page will be removed by the editors prior to forwarding the piece to the reviewers.
 The cover page must include the following: name of the author, title of the piece, date of submission, mailing address, and email address.

 Language and orthography: Manuscripts should be submitted to s.ch in German, English, French, or Italian (abstracts must be in the language of the manuscript and in English!) and must be free of grammatical and orthographical errors.

 III.
 Text Layout

-Outline numbers and headings: The text must be outlined using the decimal style (1, 1.1, 1.2, 2, and so on.).
+Outline numbers and headings: The text must be outlined using headings without numbering.
 No more than three outline levels may be used.
 All sections and subsections must have meaningful headings.

 Formatting the text: see description.

 Emphasis: Please emphasize text sparingly.
 Emphasize with italics only.

 Footnotes: Footnotes provide supplementary information.
 Endnotes are not to be used.
 Footnote numbers that refer to a complete sentence or portion of a sentence are to be placed without an intervening space after the appropriate period or comma.
 For formatting of footnotes, see discreption.